spacebeam/core/README.md

 ```

 ## Settings
-All configuration is done in `/opt/bw/bw.lua`.
+All configuration is done in `/etc/exp/starcraft.yml`.
 This file must exist or the competition will not start.

-TBA: change table from yml to simple lua.

 <table>
 <tr><th>Name</th><th>Value</th></tr>